-Economy (Volkswagen Polo or similar) is the most frequently booked rental car type in Albania.
+Economy (Hyundai i10 or similar) is the most frequently booked car hire type in Albania.

 Like in most European countries, Albanians drive on the right side of the road, which is the same as the United States.
 Road conditions will vary, especially outside the city limits, where elevation gets higher.
 The use of mobile phones while driving is strictly forbidden, and as always, make sure you have all your documents before you set out on the road.